dibia27/scissor/README.md

 # scissor

- scissor is a project for the just concluded semester in Altschool Africa.
+ scissor is a project for the just concluded First semester in Altschool Africa.

  Developed with only HTML and CSS.